chrultrabook/docs/src/docs/firmware/write-protect.md

 You do not have to disable write protect if flashing [RW_Legacy](about.md#rw_legacy).
 :::

-Refer to the [supported devices list](supported-devices.md) to figure out which method you need to use to disable write-protect on your device.
+Refer to the [devices list](devices.md) to figure out which method you need to use to disable write-protect on your device.

 Depending on your device, you will need to do **one** of the following: